- Home

 Section 4 of the proclamation states that: “The Secretary of Labor shall initiate a rulemaking to revise the prevailing wage levels to levels consistent with the policy goals of this proclamation.”
 Thus, while there are no immediate impacts to prevailing wages, a separate rule proposal from the Department of Labor may be forthcoming.

-How will the proclamation impact next year’s H-1B cap lottery?
+How will the proclamation impact 2026's H‑1B cap lottery?

-The government’s guidance indicates that the $100,000 fee is intended to apply to the 2026 (FY2027) H-1B lottery.
-When combined with related changes, including an increase to prevailing wage levels and prioritization of individuals at higher wage levels, the proclamation could result in significant changes to the lottery process.
+According to its guidance, the government intends the $100,000 fee to apply to the 2026 (FY2027) H-1B lottery.
+When combined with related changes, including an increase to prevailing wage levels and prioritization of individuals at higher wage levels, the proclamation could significantly change the lottery process.

 Will the proclamation face legal challenges?